Grandparents enjoying breakfast together, portraying family moments in a home setting.

 VA Interest Rate Reduction Refinance (IRRRL)

-Like an FHA Streamline Refinance, qualifying active-duty service members, veterans and surviving spouses can refinance through the VA IRRRL program.
-Your current mortgage must be a VA loan, and you must secure better loan terms through the refinance, like a lower rate or monthly payment.
+Similar to the FHA Streamline Refinance, qualifying military veterans, active-duty service members and spouses can refinance through the VA IRRRL program.
+Your current mortgage must be a VA loan, and refinancing must provide you better terms, like a lower rate or monthly payment.

 Fannie Mae And Freddie Mac Refinance Programs

-Fannie Mae and Freddie Mac offer mortgage refinance programs that can benefit low-income borrowers.
-Fannie Mae’s RefiNow™ and Freddie Mac’s Refi Possible℠ provide various benefits, including more flexible home equity and DTI requirements for borrowers.
+Fannie Mae and Freddie Mac both offer mortgage refinance programs beneficial to those on a lower income, such as Social Security.
+Two of these programs are Fannie Mae’s RefiNow™ and Freddie Mac’s Refi Possible℠, both of which offer various benefits that include looser equity and DTI requirements for borrowers.

 You can also refinance with Fannie Mae’s HomeReady program, which offers low down payment and mortgage insurance options.